Jean-Georges Noverre: Inspiration

 In addition to her performance and choreographic work, Sallé worked to create reforms within the rigid ballet world predating Noverre.
 Sallé revolutionized ballet by her combination of artistic dance movement, the expressive use of gestures matched to the music, and her redesign of costumes and stage scenery in unique ways that broke new ground in the dance world.
 The simple act of omitting the Mask and the reworking of costumes was later picked up by Noverre in his Les Lettres sur la danse et sur les ballets.
 Sallé's shifting public image, influenced the reception of her costume reforms.
 She was performing at the time when the dancers’ costumes were not realistic.
 Noverre's notion of costume reform clearly stemmed from his association with her.
 Although he is recognized for his rejection of the dancer's mask, it is most probable that his action would have been motivated by Sallé's “noble, expressive and spiritual countenance,” which inspired particular comment in his Letter.

-When contemplating the speed of Noverre's rapid shifts in style, one has to consider all the work Sallé created before him.
-Given her background and gender—with all its discriminatory limitations—Sallé's achievements were nothing short of incredible.
-Given the continuing battle for gender equality in the contemporary world of both business and the business of the arts world, her accomplishments are even more extraordinary recognizing that they were done in the 18th century, a time when men held all the most important positions of influence and power in the theatrical world, as well as the political world.
-Going against the grain of a woman's role being limited to interpret the dance creations of men, Sallé broke barriers to stage and perform her own creations.
-One cannot recognize the work of Noverre's innovations without including the paradigm shifts that grew out of her life and work.
+Scholars often relate the speed of Noverre's rapid shifts in style to the work Sallé created before him.
+Operating under the social and gender restrictions of the 18th century, Sallé created and performed her own works, contrasting with the norm of female dancers interpreting pieces made by men.
+Noverre's innovations can be attributed to the paradigm shifts that grew out of her work.